-Use this piquant homemade blackening seasoning recipe (aka blackened seasoning) to blacken anything from fish and shrimp to poultry, beef and more.
+This is the best blackening seasoning recipe (aka blackened seasoning) for adding big and bold flavor to anything from fish and shrimp to poultry, beef and more.
 Time to wake up those taste buds!
-This seasoning is ideal for Blackened Chicken, Blackened Shrimp, and Blackened Salmon.

 Blackened Seasoning Recipe

-However, you can easily adjust it to your own heat preferences by adding other spices, to make it your own, so much better than any store bought blend.
+You can easily adjust it to your own heat preferences by adding other spices and make it your own, so much better than any store bought blend.

 What is Blackening?

-The combination of butter, high heat, and seasoning develops a telltale dark crust on the meat that gives blackened foods its characteristic look and flavor.
+The combination of butter, high heat, and spices develops a telltale dark crust on the meat that gives blackened foods its characteristic look and flavor.

-Heat a cast iron pan to medium-high heat or high heat, then set the meat into the pan.
-You're looking for a dark, crusty char on each side of the protein.
+- Heat a cast iron pan to medium-high heat or high heat.
+Set the meat or veg into the pan and sear until you achieve a dark, crusty char on each side.

 Cooking usually only takes a few minutes per side.
-It's a very popular cooking technique for fish and shrimp, though you can realistically blacken anything from chicken to beef to vegetables.
+It's a very popular cooking technique for fish and shrimp, though you can easily blacken anything from chicken to beef to vegetables.

 Storage Information

-Blackened seasoning will last a long time, though it does start to lose potency after about 6 months.
+Blackening spice will last a long time in airtight containers, though it starts to lose potency after about 6 months.
 Because of this, it is best to make small batches that you'll use in that time frame.

 Try Some of My Other Popular Homemade Spice Blends